6 Easy Ways to Dispose of Old Cooking Pots and Pans

 If you do some DIY fashion designing at home, store your thread spools in your old pots.
 It makes keeping the thread a breeze.

 Not just your thread spools.
-You can also store your wool yarn balls or other tools inside the pot and keep somewhere safe around the house or by your side when working.
+You can also store your wool yarn balls or other tools inside the pot and keep them somewhere safe around the house or by your side when working.

 Halloween is also upon us.
 You can store those candies and sweets in your old pots.
 Just have them filled to the brim with candies.
 Not just Halloween, you can do the same thing for Christmas and every other celebration.